Afterglow Physician Directed Medical Aesthetics

 Under-Eye Bags, Circles & Puffiness

 The appearance of under-eye bags, circles, and puffiness is an extremely common skin condition experienced by millions of people worldwide.
 For both men and women, this concern is often caused by a combination of genetic and environmental factors, some of which can include thin skin, volume loss, superficial veins, sun overexposure, and light-reflecting qualities of the face.
 Regardless of the cause, dark circles, bags, and puffiness can make many individuals look stressed, tired, or even older than they actually are or feel on the inside.
-At our clinics, our experienced physicians offer multiple treatments designed to reduce the appearance of dark circles and bags under the eyes for a refreshed, rejuvenated aesthetic.
+Dermal fillers and other treatments at our North and West Vancouver clinics are designed to reduce the appearance of dark circles and bags under the eyes for a refreshed, rejuvenated aesthetic.

 Identifiable by skin laxity, puffiness, and often discoloration, under-eye bags are often associated with a lack of sleep, regardless of the true cause.
 Under-eye bags can develop from a number of other reasons, with fatigue just being one possibility.
 At our practices, we offer a range of treatments to address this common and sometimes chronic concern.